Dear reader of ADxS.org, please excuse the disruption.

 The gene variants mentioned are, as at How ADHD develops: genes or genes + environment Not only risk genes, but also opportunity genes.

-Children with these gene variants not only react more vulnerably to early childhood stress, manifesting psychological disorders that are almost irreversible even when exposed to stress that would not affect children without these gene variants, but these children also respond much better to encouragement and support than children without these gene variants.
+Not only do children with these gene variants react more vulnerably to early childhood stress, manifesting barely reversible mental disorders even when exposed to stressors that could not hurt children without these gene variants, but these children also respond much better to encouragement and support than children without these gene variants.

 This indicates that there is a higher sensitivity and susceptibility that is not only triggered by the epigenetic gene manifestation (which is only caused by early childhood stress), but is also present independently of it, i.e. before early childhood stress exposure.